- 1. Build Relationships beyond the classroom and Appreciate their Culture

-It also helps to provide anchor words and charts which would equip students with some basic concepts before a new concept is being taught.
+It also helps to provide anchor words and charts to equip students with some basic concepts before a new concept is taught.
 Pre-teach vocabulary, wherever possible, and provide sentence stems to help them structure their sentences.

-It will also be helpful to provide children with quick reference in the form of a few pages of illustrated vocabulary words organized by theme, which they can quickly pull out when the need arises.
+It will also be helpful to provide children with quick reference in the form of a few pages of illustrated vocabulary words organized by theme, which they can quickly pull out when needed.

 When communicating with ELLs, add gestures to bolster communication.
 This helps reinforce the auditory with the visual.
 Draw or write keywords frequently as they come up during instruction to help students further comprehend what you’re saying.